 Social isolation is an epidemic impacting people of all ages.
 Among adults age 45 and older, 1 in 3 are lonely.
 Due to its impact on stress hormones, loneliness has been shown to increase the risk of heart disease, arthritis, Type 2 diabetes, heart disease, stroke, dementia and suicide attempts.
 The Alcove VR platform was developed by AARP Innovation Labs in direct response to these issues, with a mission to help adults feel more socially connected, reduce depression, and increase overall well-being.

 Games for Change and AARP are inviting developers to submit games and experiences to be considered for publication on Alcove.
 Submissions can center around any subject, theme, or activity that promotes healthy aging and/or intergenerational connection.

-Select finalists and winners will present their work at the XR for Change Summit in New York City on July 14th, 2020, and one submission will win a $10,000 cash prize.
+Select finalists and winners will present their work at the 2020 Games for Change Virtual Festival in July, and one submission will win a $10,000 cash prize.

 The Challenge aims to inspire people to think about how games can enhance our collective quality of life, create new memories, and deepen intergenerational bonds with loved ones across the world.

 Games for Change, supported by Endless Network, is excited to announce a new Learn to Code Games Fellowship for college and university-level game designers.
 Through a competitive submission process, three pairs of student teams will be selected to participate in a two-month Fellowship, during which they will design ‘learn to code’ game mechanics and each develop a new, unique game.
 Participants will commit to weekly check-in calls with industry mentors and communicate with other Fellows via an online forum.

 Final projects will be shared publicly as free, open-source games through the Games for Change website and Endless Studios’ product website.
 Each Fellow will be awarded a $4,000 stipend for their participation in the program.